no fees until you get paid

 What if I was denied for not being injured enough?

 This is a common reason insurance companies deny Indianapolis workers comp claims.
 The insurer or your employer feel that your injury shouldn’t prevent you from continuing to complete your job.
 We can always answer any objections they have with additional supporting medical documentation, or we can submit to an independent medical exam and file an appeal.

 Get in Touch with an Indianapolis Workers Comp Attorney

-You may schedule a free claim evaluation with an Indianapolis workers comp attorney today by calling (317) 569-1335 or filling out the contact form at the bottom of the page.
+You can schedule a free claim evaluation with an Indianapolis workers comp lawyer today by calling 317-569-1335 or by filling out the contact form at the bottom of the page.